onshore bonds

 One of the key aspects of an onshore bond is that unlike a GIA it does not produce investment income.

 Consequently, when it comes to dividends, taxpayers at all levels have the potential for greater tax efficiency within a bond as no tax is charged.
-Within a GIA, dividends above the allowance are charged at 8.75% (basic), 33.75% (higher) and 39.35% (additional) rate tax.
+Within a GIA, dividends above the allowance are charged at 8.75% (basic), 33.75% (higher) and 39.35% (additional) rate tax with the basic and higher rates increasing by two percentage points from April 2026.

-Non dividend income such as savings interest in a GIA is charged at income tax rates (20% basic, 40% higher and 45% additional).
+Non dividend income such as savings interest in a GIA is charged at income tax rates (20% basic, 40% higher and 45% additional) with each increasing by two percentage points from April 2027.

 Within an onshore bond, however, 20% tax is ‘deemed’ to have been paid reflecting the fact that the funds underlying a UK policy are subject to UK life fund taxation.